pkp/pkp-docs/learning-ojs/en/tools.md

 ![](./assets/enabled-import-plugins.png)

-Next you will need to create the issues \(or issue\) that will contain the new articles you are importing.
+Next, you will need to create the issues \(or issue\) that will contain the new articles you are importing.

 1. Go to Issues &gt; Future issues and select Create Issue.
 2. Enter metadata for the issue